 BC Home Owner Grant

-Common First-Time Buyer Mistakes
+Common First-Time Buyer Pitfalls

-Shopping without a pre-approval
+Shopping without a mortgage pre-approval in place

-Spending right to your approved limit
+Spending right to the top of your approved limit

-Skipping the home inspection
+Skipping the home inspection to compete

 Forgetting to budget for closing costs

-Making major purchases before closing
+Making major purchases or opening new credit before closing

-Letting emotions override the data
+Letting emotions override the comparable data

-Get pre-approved before you start looking
+Get pre-approved before starting your search

-Leave a buffer below your max approval
+Leave a buffer below your maximum approval amount

-Budget for inspection, legal fees, PTT
+Budget for inspection, legal fees, and property transfer tax

-Use FHSA and HBP before you close
+Use FHSA and HBP before your closing date if eligible

 Understanding the Market